 A dark, filthy basement.

 Basements are generally creepy but add a bunch of trash, a few dark corners, and 100 years worth of filth, and you’ll feel like you’ve stepped onto the set of a horror flick.
 Stay away–– who knows what’s living in that underground space, or what’s died there.
-Besides, if you ask me, the condition of the basement is usually pretty telling, and often a window into how the remainder of the building is maintained.
+Besides, the condition of the basement is usually pretty telling, and often a window into how the remainder of the building is maintained.

 Almost as scary as a filthy basement, a hidden assessment can pull a significant amount of cash from your monthly budget, and last for years.
 Always ask your agent the question up front: “Are there any current assessments on the building?”
 You’ll want to know for how much, and how long any assessments will be in place before you make an offer.